wandyezj/wandyezj.github.io/docs/_recipes/granola.md

 1. add liquids and spices to bowl and mix well with whisk.
 1. add granola and mix with spatula to coat evenly
 1. add nuts
-    - _note_: do __not__ add dried fruit and chocolate, they don't bake well.
+    - _note_: __after baking__, add dried fruit and chocolate.
 1. line baking sheet with parchment paper
 1. spread mix over baking sheet
 1. bake 20 minutes
 1. shuffle around
 1. bake another 20 minutes
 1. transfer to cooling rack so it can cool from bottom and the top
+1. _optional_ let cool, bake for another 20 minutes for a crunchier texture.
 1. add dried fruit and chocolate
+1. store in sealed glass jars.

 ## Notes